nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The date is empty.
     * 1a1.
 TutorTracker set the default date is today.

-    User case resumes at step 2.
+    Use case resumes at step 2.

 * 1b.
 The given date is invalid.
     * 1b1.
 TutorTracker shows an error message.

     Use case ends.

 <hr/>